-NASDAQ believes that its proposal to amend its fees is consistent with Section 6(b) of the Act10 in general, and furthers the objectives of Section 6(b)(4) and (b)(5) of the Act11 in particular, in that it provides for the equitable allocation of reasonable dues, fees and other charges among members and issuers and other persons using any facility or system which NASDAQ operates or controls, and is not designed to permit unfair discrimination between customers, issuers, brokers, or dealers.
+NASDAQ believes that its proposal to amend its fees is consistent with Section 6(b) of the Act7 in general, and furthers the objectives of Section 6(b)(4) and (b)(5) of the Act8 in particular, in that it provides for the equitable allocation of reasonable dues, fees and other charges among members and issuers and other persons using any facility or system which NASDAQ operates or controls, and is not designed to permit unfair discrimination between customers, issuers, brokers, or dealers.

-The Exchange believes that amending the Customer Routing Fee for orders routed to PHLX from a Fixed Fee of \$0.05 to \$0.10 per contract, in addition to the actual transaction fee, is reasonable because the Exchange desires to recoup an additional portion of the cost it incurs when routing Customer orders to PHLX.
-Today, the
+The Exchange believes that amending the Non-Customer Routing Fee for orders routed to any options exchange from a fee of \$0.97 to \$0.99 per contract, is reasonable because the Exchange desires to recoup an additional portion of the cost it incurs when routing Non-Customer orders.
+The Exchange is proposing to increase the Fixed Fee to recoup additional costs that are incurred by the Exchange in connection with routing these orders on behalf of its members.